BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2022-09-26-September_Newsletter.markdown

 ---
 layout: post
-title:  june meeting news
+title:  september meeting news
-date: 2022-06-25 19:00:00
+date: 2022-09-26 19:00:00
-description: news from our June 2022 Meeting.
+description: news from our September 2022 Meeting.
 ---

-A new 'Focus Point' to the clubs programme, with a subject of - How to Improve Your Composition by Adding a Focal Point.

-Composition is a subject we discuss frequently.
-But it is a subject that a lot of photographers find difficult to master - but when they do, this is one of the most powerful skills in a photographers bag of tricks.

-We discussed this in length, narrowing down a few ideas on how to make your subject the focal point of the image.
-Depth of field, zooming in closer to the subject and isolated subjects were a few ideas amongst many more...

-There were many more items discussed to inspire you to photograph.
+An old faithful for us in discussing tips of Black and White.

+We discussed some tips to looking differently at how you think about black and white photography.
+Different aspects of composition, taking your images in colour and amending to black and white, and most importantly, changing your 'best' images to black and white as just changing a poor image to black and white won't save or make it better.

 Full details of this will be in the members newsletter.
 *Members receive a copy of the presentation in the club newsletter.*